New Jersey Car Accident Attorneys

 Pedestrian injury cases are similar to car crash cases and the lawsuit will involve many of the same steps.

 What is My Case Worth?

 New Jersey law recognizes that folks who are seriously injured in car crashes should be compensated for their pain and suffering.
 The law also allows for compensation for loss of income and medical expenses.
 If there is a need for future medical care, that need must be shown to the court.

 Assessing pain and suffering is not easy because no two injuries are the same.
 Insurance companies look at many factors to assess pain and suffering, including some of the following: How bad is the damage to the car?
 Did you go to the ER?
 Did you lose time from work?
 How much treatment did you have?
 Did you have any surgeries?
 How old are you?
 Have you been involved in other crashes?
 How much insurance coverage is there to cover the case?

 Because insurance companies try to fit your case into a mathematical formula, they do not always put a fair value on your injuries.
 If you feel that the insurance company is undervaluing your injury, you have the option of going to a jury trial where your attorney will ask the jury to listen to you and your doctors so that you can get a fair hearing.

 New Jersey car crash lawsuits usually finish within (2) years from the time of filing.

-> At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey car crash lawyers are experienced, dedicated, and committed to help those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey Car Accident Attorneys are experienced, dedicated, and committed to help those going through very difficult times.
 Contact us today at 201-488-1161 for a legal consultation

-> When you retain LMLTOO for your car crash case, you do not pay us unless you recover money.
+When you retain LMLTOO for your car crash case, you do not pay us unless you recover money.